 Can I use donor eggs or sperm for this process?

-Yes, donor eggs and sperm are available through Cryos donor search.
+Yes, donor eggs and donor sperm are available through Cryos donor search.
 Cryos offers hundreds of altruistic donors from all walks of life, giving you the opportunity to choose a donor that best suites you.

 What are the types of surrogacy available?